Vortriz/awesome-niri/README.md

 - [ndrop](https://github.com/Schweber/ndrop) - Emulate tdrop in niri.
 - [niri tweaks](https://github.com/heyoeyo/niri_tweaks) - A collection of scripts.
 Notably includes a script which allows tiling N windows before scrolling new ones.
 - [niri-scripts](https://github.com/0xwal/niri-scripts) - A collection of scripts.
 Notably allows setting wallpaper per workspace.

+## Custom Shaders
+- [Nirimation](https://github.com/XansiVA/nirimation) - A host for custom shaders to be used as animations in niri.

 ## Bars and Widgets
 - [bar-rs](https://github.com/faervan/bar-rs) - A simple status bar, written using iced-rs.